BrahR/images-frontend/src/routes/docs/privacy.md

 ### What data do we save?

-- All images uploaded are saved on Supabase.
+- All images uploaded are saved on a namecheap vps.
-- Your account is stored on Supabase.
+- Your account is stored on a namecheap vps.
 - No other information is collected.

 ### How can I request data deletion?